Oil ends lower on U.S. trade spike; shale decline limits losses

 Analysts said that while the market was supported by expectations that members of the Organization of the Petroleum Exporting Countries (OPEC) would take action to support prices late next month, oversupply continued to weigh.

-OPEC agreed in September to cut supply to between 32.5 million and 33.0 million bpd, and expects to finalise the details of the deal at its meeting in Vienna on Nov.
+OPEC agreed in September to cut supply to between 32.5 million and 33.0 million bpd, and expects to finalize the details of the deal at its meeting in Vienna on Nov.
 30.

-OPEC pumped a record 33.6 million bpd of crude oil in September, with some members signalling they plan further increases.
+OPEC pumped a record 33.6 million bpd of crude oil in September, with some members signaling they plan further increases.
 PRODN-TOTAL

 Iran has said it is seeking to return its production to levels reached before it was hit by international sanctions in 2012.